 While using blue light filters may help with the glaring and melatonin production, it does not help with the strain and dryness which comes with long hours staring at the screens.

 This is where acupressure for eyes comes in.

-It helps to relieve strain, improve eyesight, combat dry eyes, easy to learn, effective and most importantly it can be done anywhere and anytime; with or without assistance.
+It helps to relieve strain, improve eyesight and combat dry eyes.
+It is also easy to learn, effective and most importantly it can be done anywhere and anytime; with or without assistance.

 Acupressure, also know as Chinese Massage or Tui Na (推拿), is an ancient self-help healing technique that involves pressing specific acupoints on your body to stimulate the body’s self-curative capability.

 It is similar to shiatsu, the Japanese version of acupressure, and has been used in Traditional Chinese Medicine for more than 5000 of years.